Biology - interesting facts

 A honey bee will not fly much higher than the height of any obstacle in its path.
-The bee will learn to fly straight out from its colony at high speed and be most surprised if it strikes an new obstacle such as you standing in the way.
-It may lash out and you will receive a sting so be careful when walking close to the front of a busy beehive.
+The bee will learn to fly straight out from its colony at high speed and will be most surprised if it strikes an new obstacle, such as you standing in the way.
+It may lash out and you will receive a sting, so be careful when walking close to the front of a busy beehive.

-Mating drones will fly up to 30mtrs above ground to find a queen and can go much higher if warm rising thermal air carries them so.
+Mating drones will fly up to 30 metres above ground to find a queen, and can go much higher if warm rising thermal air carries them.

 How fast can honey bees fly?

-Normal top speed of a worker would be about 15-20mph (21-28km/h) when flying to a food source and about 12mph (17km/h) when returning laden down nectar, pollen, propolis or water.
+The normal top speed of a worker would be about 15-20 mph (21-28 km/h), when flying to a food source, and about 12 mph (17 km/h), when returning laden down with nectar, pollen, propolis or water.

 Do honey bees catch diseases?

-Yes, they’re several diseases, some more serious than others.
+Yes, there are several diseases, some more serious than others.
 They are not infectious to humans but dangerous for the bee.
-Some of the most serious AFB (American Foul Brood) and EFB (European Foul Brood) are normally treated by destroying the colony (UK).
-If left they can spread throughout out the whole apiary and affect surrounding beekeepers.
+Some of the most serious are AFB (American Foul Brood) and EFB (European Foul Brood), which are normally treated by destroying the colony (UK).
+If left untreated, they can spread throughout out the whole apiary and affect surrounding bee colonies.
 Spores from AFB can remain dormant for over 50 years in old beekeeping equipment and cause problems decades later.

 Why do bees collect pollen?

-Pollen is mixed with water and to form a type of bread that is fed to the growing larvae.
-It provides rich source of proteins and fat whilst honey provides energy (carbohydrate).
-Bees collect about 20kg of pollen every year that’s 1 million pollen loads at 20mg a go.
+Pollen is mixed with water to form a type of bread that is fed to the growing larvae.
+It provides a rich source of protein and fat, while honey provides energy (carbohydrate).
+Bees collect about 20 kg of pollen every year: that’s 1 million pollen loads at 20mg a go.

 Do honey bees hibernate overwinter?

-No, bees over winter as a strong colony clustered together and using their bodies to generate heat.
-This cluster is about the size of football, with bees taking turns to be on the cold outside.
+No, bees overwinter as a strong colony clustered together, using their bodies to generate heat.
+This cluster is about the size of a football, with bees taking turns to be on the cold outside.